Aquafina-water-bottle/jpmn-manager/README.md

 - Notifies you whenever a new update has released
 - Exposes utilities to assist with transferring other note types into jp-mining-note, as well as batch edit existing notes

+## Non-goals
-Using JPMN Manager is entirely optional, and will *never* be required to use jp-mining-note.
+* Using JPMN Manager is entirely optional, and will *never* be required to use jp-mining-note.
+* This add-on does NOT (and will never) automatically update your note when there are new updates.
+    You will have to manually navigate to "Update jp-mining-note" to update your note.
+* You CANNOT build the note with the add-on, because building the note requires various external dependencies that does not come with Anki.

 ## Download